papa-fish/plus-ultra-deck-management/README.md

-# My Hero Academia CCG Card Management Website
+# Plus Ultra Deck Management

-Welcome to the My Hero Academia Collectible Card Game (MHA CCG) Card Management Website!
-This platform is designed to help you search, build, and manage your cards for the MHA CCG.
-Whether you're a seasoned player or just starting out, our website provides you with tools to enhance your card collecting and deck-building experience.
+Welcome to the Plus Ultra Deck Management!
+This platform is designed to help you search, build, and manage your cards for the My Hero Academia Collectible Card Game (MHA CCG).
+Whether you're a seasoned player or just starting out, this website provides you with tools to enhance your card collecting and deck-building experience.

 ## Screenshots
 <details>